Scotchester/jellybeans/_posts/2026-04-05-kfc-colonels-favorite-jelly-beans.md

 made more sense for Fried Chicken and that pink with red speckles was probably Gravy.
 After chewing three of the orange ones individually,
-I was not dissuaded from the dissuaded that it was Fried Chicken.
+I was not dissuaded from the notion that it was Fried Chicken.
 Then I tried the pink speckled bean and could not identify a clear flavor in it.

 Revisiting the packaging, I noted the illustrations of the beans themselves,